Gilbert Motier de La Fayette: Biography

 Coat of arms with motto, "Cur non?"
 (Why not?)

 Gilbert Motier de La Fayette (born 1380) was raised at the court of Louis II, Duke of Bourbon.
 La Fayette served in the military under the command of Marshal Boucicaut in Italy.
 In 1409, after the evacuation of Genoa La Fayette returned to France.
 He became the Seneschal of Bourbonnais.

 In 1413, during the Hundred Years' War, La Fayette fought with John I, Duke of Bourbon at Soubise, Charente-Maritime.
 In 1415, he fought with the Duke of Bourbon at Compiègne.
 La Fayette was promoted to the rank of lieutenant-general.
 He served at Languedoc and Guyenne.
 La Fayette won victories against England and Burgundy in the Loire valley.
 In 1420, La Fayette was appointed Governor of Dauphiné and a Marshal of France.
 In 1421, La Fayette and John Stewart, Earl of Buchan commanded the Franco-Scottish troops at the Battle of Baugé.
 In 1424, at the Battle of Verneuil, La Fayette was taken prisoner by the English but was released after a short time.

 In 1429, La Fayette with 300 men, fought with Joan of Arc during the relief of the Siege of Orléans and at the Battle of Patay.

 On 17 July 1429, La Fayette attended the coronation of Charles VII in Reims and became a member of his Grand Conseil.
 With the exception of a short disgrace about 1430, due to the ill-will of Georges de la Trémoille, La Fayette retained royal favour throughout his life.
-In 1435, La Fayette was a signatory to the Treaty of Arras between Charles VII of France and Philip the Good of Burgundy.
+In 1435, La Fayette was a signatory to the Treaty of Arras between Charles VII of France and Duke Philip the Good of Burgundy.

 From 1445 to 1448, La Fayette contributed to reforms in the French army.
 For example, he established the use of military posts for the suppression of brigandage.
 In 1449, La Fayette was a signatory to the treaty with Edmund Beaufort, 2nd Duke of Somerset.

 In 1449, La Fayette fought for France Normandy against the English.
 On 19 October 1449, he received the surrender of the city of Rouen.

 La Fayette died on 23 February 1462 in Auvergne.
 He was buried in the Abbey of La Chaise-Dieu.
 On his headstone, is the word Merito, an anagram of his name.